sbochoa/elastic-bulkzor/README.md

 #Elastic-Bulkzor

-Library to index a source into Elastic search
+Library to index a datastore into Elastic search